kkauder/eic.github.io/_computing/petrel.md

 and supercomputing facilities, as well as most universities support Globus.
 This allows you to use your existing laboratory (ANL, BNL, JLab, LBNL, etc.) or even university credentials to access the files.
+To access the storage space,
+{% include navigation/findlink.md name='globus' tag='log in to https://globus.org' %}
-To access the storage space, [log in to globus.org](https://globus.org) with your existing laboratory or university credentials and access the `petrel#eic` endpoint.
+with your existing laboratory or university credentials and access the `petrel#eic` endpoint.
 It's as easy as that!